 During the holidays, many of us will find extra people in our households.
 Extra people equates to extra water usage, which, of course, leads to extra stress on your plumbing and pipes.
 When you are dealing with family drama, you certainly don’t want to also be dealing with plumbing drama.

-Below you will find some of the most common holiday plumbing issues and how to deal with them.
+Below you will find some of the most common plumbing issues during the holidays and how to deal with them.

 Good food and extra people equals extra stress on the porcelain throne.
 One key preventative step is to have a wastebasket next to each toilet.
 Advise your family and friends to not flush tissues, baby wipes, etc. However, even preventative measures can’t stop all holiday toilet problems.
 It is definitely not a happy holiday when Cousin Craig yells out: “Toilet’s backed up!”
 Step one, tell Craig to grab the plunger.
 If the plunger does not save the day, check your tank.
 If the tank looks ok, you could try to use a coat hanger to break up the blockade (but we don’t recommend it).
 If the clog doesn’t get un-stuck, an over-flowing toilet could soon follow.
 Call the Plumb Doctor to cure Craig’s’ ills.